N26 Review: The Best Bank Account For International Travellers? (Updated 2020)

 Realtime account notifications – You receive push notifications whenever any transaction occurs in your account.
 This immediate knowledge of unauthorized activity means you can act fast to lock your card from within the app and prevent further damage from being done.
 With traditional banks you often need to wait days to see transactions appear, allowing hackers to drain your account without you even realizing.

 Customized security settings – We already discussed above how much control N26 gives you over your account in allowing you to manually disable online payments, payments abroad and cash withdrawals, as well as set daily limits for cash withdrawals and payments.
 This means that even if a hacker gets a hold of your card details, you can have already decided in advance the maximum damage the hacker can do.
+One of our many travel safety tips is to switch over to a challenger bank like N26 for this very reason.

 Deposit protection – N26 is a holder of a banking license and is obliged to comply with the rules of the German financial regulatory authority.
 Because of this, all deposits held in the member states of the EU are guaranteed under the compensation scheme of German banks up to €100,000, irrespective of country.